 - NAC is given either by IV or mouth in the hospital to treat acetaminophen (Tylenol) poisoning in both children and adults.
 Acetaminophen poisoning is a medical emergency, and should receive immediate medical care.

-- For antioxidant protection/general health: Take 500 mg daily to start.
+- For antioxidant protection and general health: Take 500 mg daily to start.
 The dosage may be increased, with your doctor's supervision.

 Adding a multivitamin will ensure that you are getting the B vitamins you need when taking NAC.

 NAC may raise levels of homocysteine, an amino acid that is associated with heart disease.
-Be sure to have your health care provider check your homocysteine level if you are taking NAC.
+Be sure to have your doctor check your homocysteine level if you are taking NAC.